 The Group recognizes revenue from sales to e-commerce platform distributors upon delivery of the products to e-commerce platform distributors' warehouses in an amount equal to the contract sales prices less estimated sales allowances for sales returns, rebates and price protection.
-The Group recognizes revenues from sales to end customers upon delivery of the product to end customers in an amount equal to the contract sales prices less estimated sales allowances for sales returns, rebates, incentives and price protection are made based on contract terms and historical patterns.
-The estimated sales allowances for sales returns, rebates, incentives and price protection at December 31, 2019, 2020 and 2021 were RMB 5,591, RMB 6,605 and RMB 8,146, respectively.
+The Group recognizes revenues from sales to end customers upon delivery of the product to end customers in an amount equal to the contract sales prices less estimated sales allowances for sales returns and sales incentives.
+Estimated sales allowances for sales returns, rebates, incentives and price protection are made based on contract terms and historical patterns.